What is The Full and Final Settlement (FnF)❓

 What is Full and Final Settlement in Payroll❓

 Full and final settlement is a complex, and often confusing process.
-Having money involved as a core factor leads to further complications.
+For leading, money is the core factor with no further complication.
 Your organization must have a set of clearly defined separation policies, which will make the task easier for your payroll team.
 We’ve listed out a few policies and strategies which companies often use to simplify their FnF settlement.

 1. Clearly Defined Separation Policies:

 It is important to define your separation policies clearly, both for individual employees and groups.
-There must be a specific set of rules with regards to the notice period, gratuity, paid/unpaid leave encashment among other things.
+The specified set of rules with regards to the notice period, gratuity, paid/unpaid leave encashment among other things should be there.
 These policies will help your payroll employees to avoid confusion.
 This will also reduce disputes in the FnF settlement.

 2. Partial Payment in FnF